whacked/zotero-query.el/README.md

 ### About
 This is a library with which to handle [INI](http://en.wikipedia.org/wiki/INI_file) style configuration files with Emacs Lisp.
-It has been developed as part of a larger project which I am currently working on, as a simple form of configuration persistence.
+It has been developed as part of a larger project that I am currently working on, as a simple form of configuration persistence.

 ### Features